2FA vs MFA: differences and when to use them

 2FA (two-factor authentication) requires exactly two factors.
 MFA (multi-factor authentication) requires two or more.
 In practice 2FA is a subset of MFA: every 2FA is also MFA, but MFA can go beyond two factors for the most sensitive scenarios.

-The three types of factors
+The three authentication factors (knowledge, possession, inherence)

 • Something you know: password, PIN.